Tutoring

 - Log in to Zoom using your UW student ID.

-- Join Zoom URL at https://tinyurl.com/uwbquant
+- Join the Zoom room.

-- The QSC coordinator will ask you to private message them in the Zoom chat your UW netid (your information before the “@uw.edu”) and what you are planning to do at the learning center (tutoring, study group, etc.).
+- The QSC coordinator will ask you to private message them your UW NetID in the Zoom chat (your information before the “@uw.edu”) and what you are planning to do at the learning center (tutoring, study group, etc.).

 - Please provide the course code (EX: STMATH 124) for the class in which you need tutoring.